Struggling grocery startup Honestbee fires its CEO – TechCrunch

 Sng’s apparent exit comes after we reported that Honestbee had told staff that it is in the process of securing funding that it claims will provide an additional year of runway for the business.
 Sources who spoke to TechCrunch said it has not been announced how much that funding is, or which investor is providing it.

 Honestbee had held acquisition talks with Grab, Go-Jek and others in recent weeks.It isn’t immediately clear who will take over from Sng.
-Sources previously told TechCrunch that Sng’s right man is Roger Koh, whose LinkedIn lists his current job as a principal with Formation 8.
+Sources previously told TechCrunch that Sng’s right-hand man is Roger Koh, whose LinkedIn lists his current job as a principal with Formation 8.
 Formation 8 led Honestbee’s $15 million Series A round in 2015.
 The fund has since shut down and its stake appears to have transferred to Formation Group, according to the firm’s website.

-Filings show that Honestbee has raised at least $46 million since that Series A. Its high burn rate suggests it may have raised even more, but nothing has been announced or filed while former staff have told TechCrunch that only Sng and Koh have access to financial details.
+Filings show that Honestbee has raised at least $46 million since that Series A. Its high burn rate suggests it may have raised even more, but nothing has been announced or filed, while former staff have told TechCrunch that only Sng and Koh have access to financial details.

 The company is going through some turbulent times.
 We reported last week that a cash crash — not helped by a burn rate of $6.5 million per month — had left suppliers unpaid, payroll for April uncertain and morale low among Honestbee’s estimated 1,000 staff.

-The company said yesterday announced a series of cost-cutting measures that will see it temporarily cease business in Hong Kong, Indonesia, Japan and the Philippines while it conducts a review.
+The company announced a series of cost-cutting measures that will see it temporarily cease business in Hong Kong, Indonesia, Japan and the Philippines while it conducts a review.
 It has also stopped offering food delivery, an additional service it launched in recent years, in Thailand and Hong Kong.